Here's what you need to know about Saudi journalist Jamal Khashoggi’s disappearance

 - What is the US saying?

+"I have asked Secretary of State Mike Pompeo to get on a plane and go to Saudi Arabia... go to Turkey if necessary."

-President Donald Trump has threatened “severe punishment” if authorities determine Saudi Arabia was behind Mr Khashoggi’s disappearance.
-However, he has also said he wants to maintain the arms deals he struck with the kingdom on a trip to Riyadh.
+Mr Trump has previously threatened “severe punishment” if authorities determine Saudi Arabia was behind Mr Khashoggi’s disappearance.

+But, he has also said he wants to maintain the arms deals he struck with the kingdom on a trip to Riyadh.

 Meanwhile, American politicians are threatening to sanction individual Saudi officials if evidence links them to the writer’s disappearance.

 - What happens next?